-- It is anti-panic: When you panic, a natural reaction is to clench up.
-This can be disastrous with many devices depending on what you happen to be holding when you panic.
-With the ID if you pull too hard the device stops.
-If you are annoyed by the anti-panic, Petzl makes a version called the Petzl Rig which doesn’t have it (it’s still self braking though!).
+- It’s anti-panic: When you panic, a natural reaction is to clench up.
+This can be disastrous with many devices, depending on what you happen to be holding when you panic.
+With the ID, if you pull too hard, the device stops.
+If you are annoyed by the anti-panic, Petzl makes a version called the Petzl Rig, which doesn’t have it (it’s still self-braking though!).

 - Effective hauling device: The ID can be used in a hauling system for progress capture.
 If you need to switch from lifting to lowering, you can instantly make that change.
 This is a huge benefit.
 The Fisk can’t touch this one.

 - ID goes up, down, and all around: The Fisk pretty much just goes down.
-The Petzl ID on the other hand can be used in a variety of other complex maneuvers.
+The Petzl ID, on the other hand, can be used in a variety of complex maneuvers.
 It can be used for ascending, descending, belays, and much more.
 To get an idea of its many uses, search for SPRAT Level 1 maneuvers on YouTube.

 - The ID is easier to inspect: Petzl has specific criteria about how to inspect the ID and when it needs to replaced.
 This doesn’t exist on the Fisk, and the decision about when to retire it is much more subjective.

-- Meets basic ANSI requirements: ANSI says that descent devices should be self braking and anti-panic (see reasons 1 and 2).
-The Petzl ID meets this requirement and the Fisk doesn’t.
+- Meets basic ANSI requirements: ANSI says that descent devices should be self-braking and anti-panic (see reasons 1 and 2).
+The Petzl ID meets these requirements, and the Fisk doesn’t.
 Don’t care about ANSI?
 More power to you, but be prepared to justify that to an OSHA inspector should they show up.

-- It can be permanently locked: Petzl gave the ID the ability to be locked in place with the use of a little pin you are able to take in and out of the device.
-This means you are able to set up and use the ID in a rescue kit, without having to adjust it.
-Also, you can keep your ID just the way you like it and no one can move or mess with it.
+- It can be permanently locked: Petzl gave the ID the ability to lock in place by using a pin that can be taken in and out of the device.
+This means you can set up and use the ID in a rescue kit, without having to adjust it.
+Also, you can keep your ID just the way you like it, and no one can move or mess with it.